bluenote-1577/phase-doc/docs/source/usage.rst

 .. _contig_ploidy_info:

-Contig ploidy information
+Contig ploidy (strain count) information
 -----------------------

 The ``out-dir/contig_ploidy_info.tsv`` file is extremely useful for characterizing the strain heterogeneity of your community at a glance.

 .. code-block:: sh

-    contig	average_global_ploidy	whole_contig_multiplicity	approximate_coverage_ignoring_indels	average_local_ploidy	total_vartig_bases_covered	average_global_ploidy_min1hapq	average_local_ploidy_min1hapq	avg_err
+    contig	average_straincount	whole_contig_multiplicity	approximate_coverage_ignoring_indels	total_vartig_bases_covered	average_straincount_min15hapq	average_straincount_min30hapq	average_straincount_min45hapq	avg_err

-    contig_1041	2.170	2.170	26.452	2.16988416988417	325797	2.110	2.110	0.0611
-    contig_120	3.110	0.301	7.558	3.123620309050773	35610	1.705	1.713	0.0414
+    NZ_CP081897.1	3.000	0.068	79.601	354838	2.984	2.984	1.000	0.0555
     ...

 The following are the interpretations of each column:

 #. ``contig``: The contig's name.
-#. ``average_global_ploidy``: This represents the average SNP multiplicity across the contig, which is the estimated ploidy.
+#. ``average_global_straincount``: This represents the average SNP multiplicity across the contig, which is the estimated strain count.
 SNP multiplicity is the number of times it is covered by haplosets.
 #. ``whole_contig_multiplicity``: This is the ``total_vartig_bases_covered`` divided by contig length, i.e. how many times the contig is covered by vartigs.
 #. ``approximate_coverage_ignoring_indels``: This is the average coverage of the SNPs.
 Reads with many indels can slightly decrease this metric as they may not properly cover SNPs.
-#. ``average_local_ploidy``: This refers to the estimated ploidy of the blocks (see algorithm details in :doc:introduction) that pass floria's filtering thresholds.
-This value is always greater than 1 and can be slightly different than the global ploidy.
 #. ``total_vartig_bases_covered``: This is the total number of bases covered by vartigs.
 For instance, if a contig has 4 strains, this number will be approximately four times the contig length.
 However, it may be lower if certain parts of the contig are not covered by some strains.
-#. ``..._min1hapq``: This represents the same statistics but disregards vartigs with 0 HAPQ.
+#. ``..._min15/30/45hapq``: This represents the same statistics but disregards vartigs with less than 15/30/45 HAPQ.
 #. ``avg_err``: The average error rate fraction of the phasing.
 This is the same error statistic as the ERR statistic for the haplosets/vartigs.

-Interpreting the Ploidy Information
+Interpreting the strain count information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See :doc:`how-to-guides/htg2` for more insights on how to interpret the ploidy information.
+See :doc:`how-to-guides/htg2` for more insights on how to interpret the strain count information.

-**tldr:** look at ``average_global_ploidy`` for the number of strains, make sure ``whole_contig_multiplicity`` is high enough so your phasing is not spurious, and you can be more confident when the coverage is high as well.
+**tldr:** look at ``average_global_straincount`` for the number of strains, make sure ``whole_contig_multiplicity`` is high enough so your phasing is not spurious, and you can be more confident when the coverage is high as well.

 .. _read-outputs: